Brad Templeton Home

 We can also see a more intense form of personalization when you order a car more than a minute in advance.
-You can probably order a particular model or even colour of car, or subscribe to a service which offers a style you like, and then ride to impress.
+You can probably order a particular model or even colour of car, or subscribe to a service which offers a style or luxury level you like, and then ride to impress.

 It is harder to meet the desire many have to keep their "stuff" in their car.
 I will admit to being one of those, keeping things like a camera and tripod, some books and photographs, maps and even some junk in the back of mine.
 Of course, millions already live a car-less life (especially in New York and many cities outside the USA) with no ability to keep stuff in their car.

 I imagine we might create standardized "stuff lockers" which can go in robocars and be easily moved from one car to another.
 In fact, since we're talking about a world with more advanced robotics, it's not out of the question that robots might automate the transfer.
 Thus, if you take your car to work and hire it out, first your car would drop off your stuff locker at a depot near your home/office, and fetch it back when coming back to get you.
 If you take another car, that car could go get your stuff locker.
 The depot could be accessed by you in the same way you might pop down to your parking garage today to get stuff from the trunk.